nt-hakem29/Python-Project/README.md

 To find the most demanded skills for the top 3 most popular data roles.
 I filtered out those positions by which ones were the most popular, and got the top 5 skills for these top 3 roles.
 This query highlights the most popular job titles and their top skills, showing which skills I should pay attention to depending on the role I'm targeting.

-View my notebook with detailed steps here: [Skill Demand](Skill Demand.ipynb)
+View my notebook with detailed steps here: https://github.com/nt-hakem29/Python-Project/blob/995111db3a7a009be76feb439d84d47c4a34149b/Skill%20Demand.ipynb

 ### Visualize Data